Assassination of John the Fearless: The assassination

 According to some accounts, the corpse of the Duke of Burgundy had the right hand cut off as the Duke himself had done twelve years earlier to his cousin, the Dauphin's uncle Louis I of Orléans.
 The Dauphin was pointed out as the principal instigator of the assassination of the Duke of Burgundy.
-Despite his denials and excuses, he could not clear his name.
+Despite his denials and excuses, he could not clear his name, and was disinherited by his parents.

 Consequences

 Madonna of Chancellor Rolin by Jan van Eyck, dating from around 1435 (detail).
 A bridge in the painting has been suggested to have been the location of the assassination.
 The Treaty of Arras, concluded by Nicolas Rolin, (sitter of painting) on 21 September 1435, contained a decree to the effect that a cross in memory of the assassination be erected on the bridge.
 The years between the murder and the recently concluded Treaty can be read in the number of floor-tiles between the arcade and the picture-plane.

 This act would have catastrophic consequences for France, already greatly weakened by struggles for power and the French defeat at Agincourt in 1415.
 The new Duke of Burgundy and John's son, Philip the Good, made an alliance with the English; John the Fearless had always avoided this, though he had observed a benevolent neutrality towards them and promptly benefited from their aid, e.g., in order to gain power in Paris.
-This led to the Treaty of Troyes a year later in 1420, which gave the crown of France temporarily to Henry V of England.
+This led to the Treaty of Troyes a year later in 1420, which gave the successor of the crown of France temporarily to King Henry V of England.
 The Armagnacs contested this treaty, but at the time controlled only the south-east of the country.

 John's skull seen by Francis I

-In 1521, during a visit by Francis I of France to the Burgundian capital, a monk presented the skull of John the Fearless to the King of France, saying to him, "Sire, this is the hole through which the English entered France."
+Sometime after the assassination, a Carthusian monk recovered the skull of John the Fearless.
+Then, In 1521, during a visit by King Francis I of France to the Burgundian capital, a monk presented the skull to the King of France, saying to him, "Sire, this is the hole through which the English entered France."